Iva May Abbey

 Iva May "Ivy" Abbey was born March 26, 1879, in a sod shanty, Aldine Twp., Norton Co., KS.

-The 1880 U. S. Census taken on June 12, 1880, shows Elijah Mayfield (age 25) born in Wisconsin to Tennessee and Indiana-born parents is a farmer living in Orion Twp., Richland Co., WI.
-Living with him is his wife, Mary L. Mayfield (age 20) born in Wisconsin to German-born parents.
-Also living at home are their two children, both born in Wisconsin: Cyrus L. Mayfield (age 2) and Fred G. Mayfield (age 11/12) born in July.
+The 1880 U. S. Census taken on June 12, 1880, shows Elijah Mayfield (age 25) born in Wisconsin to Tennessee and Indiana-born parents, is a married Farmer, and is living in the Town of Orion, Richland Co., WI.
+Living with him are: his wife, Mary L. Mayfield (age 20) born in Wisconsin to Germany-born parents, who is Keeping House; his son, Cyrus L. Mayfield (age 2) born in Wisconsin to Wisconsin-born parents; and his son, Fred G. Mayfield (age 11/12) born in Wisconsin to Wisconsin-born parents (July).

 By December 10, 1881, the Abbey family of four was back living in Richland Center, Richland Co., WI, when Mary Maude Abbey was born.